thoughtworks/twde-datalab/decision_tree_overview.md

 ### Step 1: Denormalization (`src/merger.py`)
 We denormalize the data because machine learning algorithms typically prefer one input matrix.
 Denormalization turns n  > 1 tables into 1 table.
 This one table is not how you typically store data in a database -- we're undoing the normalisation that allows relational databases to be efficient.

-Suppose there is a table called _sales_ and a table called _stores_, which we combine into a table that contains the same data but less efficiently.
+Suppose there is a table called _sales_, a table called _items_, and a table called _stores_, which we combine into a table that contains the same data but less efficiently.
 #### Sales:

 |Transaction Id| Item | Store Name |